 4.1A

-A national competition authority may also make written observations to the court, or apply for permission to make oral observations, on issues relating to the application of Chapter I or II.
+A competition authority may make written observations to the court, or apply for permission to make oral observations, on issues relating to the application of Chapter I or II or to a claim made in whole or in part under section 101 of the 2024 Act.

 4.2

-If a national competition authority or the Commission intends to make written observations to the court, it must give notice of its intention to do so by letter to Chancery Chambers at the Royal Courts of Justice (including the claim number and addressed to the Court Manager, Room TM 6.06, Royal Courts of Justice, Strand, London WC2A 2LL) at the earliest reasonable opportunity.
+If a competition authority intends to make written observations to the court, it must give notice to the court of its intention to do so by letter at the earliest reasonable opportunity.

 4.3